vertica/VerticaPy/docs/source/benchmarks_arima.rst

 Comparison
 ^^^^^^^^^^^

-Browse throught the different tabs to see the results:
+Browse through the different tabs to view the results.

 .. tab:: 10K